CSG-3813/level-design-agondray-Barking-Owl/README.md

 - Two of the 10 rooms should be isolated from the rest, and include one of two bosses or puzzles to complete the level
 - Level should make use of repeating elements

-**Game Controls:** The player is controlled by the WASD or arrow keys to move, space to jump, and the mouse to look around.
+**Game Controls:** The player is controlled by the WASD or arrow keys to move, and the mouse to look around.

-**Game Flow and Mechanics:** When the game starts the player will need to find their weapon to equip.
-The Player must move around the level battling enemies/puzzles in order to make their way to the final boss/treasure.
-When the time runs out, the player has defeated the bosses and won the treasure, or the player has lost all lives.
+**Game Flow and Mechanics:** When the game starts, the player is before the entrance of the dungeon with the entrance behind them caved in.
+They need to head through the level and acquire artifacts and avoid enemies (but they may have the chance to fight back) all throughout - up to and including the Guardian.
+The player is given as much time as needed as well as three lives.
+While the player has no checkpoints they do not need to restart the level all the way back unless they've lost all lives.

 # Credits
-* Barking Owl for some of the props and textures.
+* Barking Owl for props and textures.
 * Unity Technologies for the robot player.